Swappea/Flutter-NetNinja/code/myapp/README.md

 ## Flutter Project

 * runApp is a function which takes root widget and runs the appln in the main fn
+* scaffold widget allows us to define a basic layout